Volodymyr-M/docs/_tabs/tasks.md

 > Use default constraints for most tasks, use flexible constraints for tasks where Start or Finish depends on a particular date.
 {: .prompt-tip }

-## Type and Is Effort Driven
+## Type and Effort Driven

 Work resource assignments (or, rather units of assigned work resources), work and duration depend on each other.
 So once you change one of these, the rest should somehow change.
-Task's **Type** (with the help of **Is Effort Driven** flag) defines, which of the remaining 2 properties should stay unchanged, so that only one of them would be recalculated.
+Task's **Type** (with the help of **Effort Driven** flag) defines, which of the remaining 2 properties should stay unchanged, so that only one of them would be recalculated.

 For example, you can set the **Type** to **Fixed units** (like it is by default), in which case when you change Duration Work is automatically recalculated.